 So, if you want your cat to stop climbing all over your kitchen worktop, then you need to make sure they have enough space (both high and low) to do this.
 This can be done by purchasing you a few cat climbing polls, a cat shelf or clearing off some space at the top of your bookcase, However, this isn’t the answer to your problem – it’s the first of many steps to getting your cat to stop parading all over the surfaces where you prepare food.

 3 ways to stop my cat from climbing on the kitchen counters

-So, how do you regain dominance of your kitchen and get your cat to stop acting like the kitchen worktop is their own personal runway?
+So, how do you regain dominance of your kitchen and get your cat to stop walking on kitchen worktop like it’s their own personal runway?
 Follow these three tips, and you’ll have jurisdiction in no time.

 1. Don’t leave food lying around the kitchen worktops and keep them clean

 Whether you’re a cat, dog, human or insect, food left out on the side is tempting for every living being on the planet.
 If you want to stop your cat(s) from sissying that walk on the worktops, then keep counters them clear of human and cat food.
 Both will tempt them, and can you blame them?
 Your furry meow pal has a very powerful sense of smell, and food particles and spills left on countertops will lure them in.
 So, wipe down the worktops regularly with lemon scented cleaning products (cats hate lemon) and keep your kitchen units and kitchen cupboard doors clean.
 If you have to store food on your kitchen counter, the put them in cat proof containers that they can’t get into.

 2. Put vertical cat furniture and cat shelves near windows